-The inflationary stage in units of Higgs field e-foldings is very short, which allows one to use the approximation linear in $\Delta t\equiv t-t_{\rm end}= \ln(\varphi/\varphi_{\rm end})$, where the initial data point is chosen at the end of inflation $t_{\rm end}$.
-Therefore, for beta functions (\ref{beta-lambda}) and (\ref{beta-xi}) with $s\ll 1$ we have
+The inflationary stage in units of Higgs field e-fold\-ings is very short, which allows one to use an approximation linear in $\Delta t\equiv t-t_{\rm end}= \ln(\varphi/\varphi_{\rm end})$, where the initial data point is chosen at the end of inflation $t_{\rm end}$.
+Therefore, for the beta functions (\ref{beta-lambda}) and (\ref{beta-xi}) with $s\ll 1$ we have